tiebreaker4869/rag-pipeline/configs/README.md

 ### Output Format

-The script outputs a JSON file with predictions:
+The script outputs a JSON file with predictions and retrieval metadata:

 ```json
 [